South Korea's Yoon Suk Yeol Defends Martial Law After Life Sentence for Rebellion - PRESS AI WORLD

 Credited from: SCMP

-• Former South Korean President Yoon Suk Yeol has been sentenced to life imprisonment for leading an insurrection.
+• Former South Korean President Yoon Suk Yeol received a life sentence for declaring martial law.

-• Yoon's declaration of martial law lasted approximately six hours before being rescinded.
+• The martial law declaration lasted roughly six hours before parliament overturned it.

 SHARE THIS ARTICLE: